-Title 23 CFR Part 450.316(a) states the following concerning participation and consultation: "The Metropolitan Planning Organization (MPO) shall develop and use a documented participation plan that defines a process for providing citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process."
+Title 23 CFR Part 450.316(a) states the following concerning participation and consultation: "The Metropolitan Planning Organization (MPO) shall develop and use a documented participation plan that defines a process for providing citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process."
 TCAG is fully committed to working with all affected groups as required.

 • The Brown Act Government Code Section 54950-54962.
 Under the Ralph M. Brown Act, Agendas are posted at-least 72 hours before meetings.
-Closed Sessions are listed on the Agenda.
+Closed Sessions are listed on the agenda.
 All meetings are held at non-discriminatory and ADA compliant locations.
 Agendas mention the location and time of scheduled meetings and the topics that will be discussed.
 This provides the ability for any parties interested in attending being given advance notice, in order to attend.
 Time is provided for public comment and for actions or decisions to be made by the governing board, or committee.